 In particular, we obtain two different market structures.
 Only when the cost of market making is below a threshold do we have the usual market structure in which liquidity is supplied by market makers.
-When the cost of market making exceeds this threshold, a different market structure emerges-there will be no market makers in the market and all liquidity is supplied by traders themselves on the spot.
-Under such a market structure, the liquidity supply is extremely low but so is the observed need for liquidity-traders choose to stay out of the market most of the time.
-They only enter when shocks are large and participation is sufficiently symmetric.
-In this case, prices actually become less volatile.
+When the cost of market making exceeds this threshold, a different market structure emerges: No market makers are in the market, and all liquidity is supplied by traders themselves on the spot.

+Under such a market structure, the liquidity supply is extremely low but so is the observed need for liquidity.
+Traders choose to stay out of the market most of the time.
+They enter only when shocks are large and participation is sufficiently symmetric.
+In this case, prices become less volatile.
 In such a market, conventional measures of price impact fails to be informative about liquidity.
 Instead, the lack of trading volume properly reveals the low level of liquidity.
 Thus, our results also provide a theoretical justification for incorporating trading volume into measures of market liquidity.2

 In our model, trading and liquidity provision generate externalities.
-A trader's participation in the market also benefits his potential counter-parties while a market maker's supply of liquidity helps all potential traders.
-We show that in general market mechanism fails to properly internalize these externalities and thus leads to inefficient supply of liquidity in the market.
+A trader's participation in the market also benefits his potential counterparties, and a market maker's supply of liquidity helps all potential traders.
+We show that, in general, market mechanism fails to properly internalize these externalities and thus leads to inefficient supply of liquidity in the market.
 Such an inefficiency leaves room for policy interventions.
-However, given the endogenous nature of both liquidity demand and supply, we demonstrate that different policy choices can lead to surprising consequences.
-We show that it is possible to improve overall welfare of the economy by simply forcing all agents to pay the cost and participate in the market.
+However, given the endogenous nature of both liquidity demand and supply, we show that different policy choices can lead to surprising consequences.
+On the one hand, the overall welfare of the economy can be improved by forcing all agents to pay the participation cost.
 In this case, the extra liquidity generated by broad participation yields benefits for all agents, which can outweigh the extra costs they pay.
-We also show that in a market with insufficient liquidity supply, decreasing participation costs, in particular, the cost to enter the market on the spot, can actually reduce welfare.
+On the other hand, in a market with insufficient liquidity supply, decreasing participation costs (in particular, the cost to enter the market on the spot) can reduce welfare.
 This is because lowering the cost to enter the market on the spot reduces the incentive to be in the market a priori, i.e., to become a market maker.
-The level of liquidity in the market will then decrease, which hurts everyone, including those who now pay lower costs.
+The level of liquidity in the market then decreases, which hurts everyone, including those who now pay lower costs.